Travels with V

 But there’s more island-hopping ahead.
 Once again in a tiny plane we make a jump to Pemba, north of Zanzibar.
 This island is a bit smaller, but very different from its neighbour.
-In Pemba there is hardly any tourism at all, there are less than five hotels on the whole island.
+In Pemba there is hardly any tourism at all, there are less than a handful of hotels on the whole island.

 We’re spending the last couple of days of our honeymoon trip at Fundu Lagoon, a quite luxurious but still discrete and eco-friendly lodge by the north-west coast.
-There are no roads to it, so all transport is done by boat.
+There are no roads to it, so all transport has to be done by boat.
 We moor by an extremely long jetty and make our way to a complex of buildings almost all hidden from the sea by trees.
 There’s a reception with a little shop, a storage room for diving equipment, a lounge with a bar, a breakfast room and a library/games/tv room.
-And on the other side the cabanas lie tastefully separated in a beach forest.
+And by the shore the cabanas lie carefully separated in a beach forest.
 The cabanas have tarpaulin walls, but much sturdier than the ones in Kati Kati camp in Serengeti.
 The furniture and the bathroom is also much more robust and comfortable.

 We have a porch with deckchairs, and from it there’s a staircase leading down to a secluded part of the beach.
 On a table there is an ice cold bottle of Prosecco that isn’t too hard to finish.